Harsh frosts in French vineyards – what exactly does it mean for Harvest 2017?

 There are short term aids being discussed by the chamber of Agriculture and the MSA to help people in difficulty but they are short term plasters.

-If you read Saving our Skins you know it starts with the frost of 2008… Caro’s latest book Glass Half Full, starts with hail in 2013. (they follow Caro’s first book Grape Expectations ).
+you know it starts with the frost of 2008… Caro’s latest book Glass Half Full: The Ups and Downs of Vineyard Life in France (Caro Feely Book 3) starts with hail in 2013. (they follow Caro’s first book Grape Expectations: A Family’s Vineyard Adventure in France (Caro Feely Book 1) ).
 Each time there is a calamity I remind myself it is great material for a book.
 I love to look on the bright side.
 Glass Half Full anyone?

 There is nothing simple or sure about farming but we love it.